druisim12/Video-Object-Detection-LAB-2-Assignment/README.md

 ## 6. Report: Summary of Issues & Solutions

 This part is the information about the procedure of this installation.
-If any of the things in this guide went wrong, you could use this as a second guide.
+If any of the things in the previous guide went wrong, you could use this as a secondary guide.

 We started by following the official INSTALL.md.
 However, incompatible libraries and syntax errors forced us to deviate from the original instructions.